Unilever’s Operations Management, 10 Decision Areas, Productivity

 10. Maintenance.
 Operations managers aim for the high reliability and stability of business processes in this strategic decision area.
 Unilever maintains redundancy measures to ensure process capacity when demand suddenly peaks.
 Also, the company’s operations management involves a flexible scheme that allows some degree of organizational movement of personnel within facilities.
 For example, Unilever assigns designated personnel to other areas for sufficient capacity and productivity when demand fluctuates in the consumer goods market.
 In addition, operational issues are proactively addressed through regular monitoring, evaluation, and problem-solving.
 For instance, Unilever has dedicated teams that analyze business processes to preventively implement solutions that keep operations highly productive.
 Effectiveness in this area of operations management optimizes productivity and efficiencies that facilitate business sustainability and the related goals of Unilever’s corporate social responsibility strategy, stakeholder management, and corporate citizenship.

-Productivity Criteria at Unilever
+Productivity at Unilever

 1. Batches shipped per day (Distribution facility productivity)